-Revision

-P03 - Updated on receipt of Masterplan, Constraints Plan and topographic survey

-Existing and Proposed Development

-The site is approximately 130 ha and predominantly 'greenfield' agricultural land with some scattered farm buildings.
+Revision P03 - Updated on receipt of Masterplan, Constraints Plan and topographic survey 25/03/ 20 Existing and Proposed Development The site is approximately 130 ha and predominantly 'greenfield' agricultural land with some scattered farm buildings.
 It is located on the western fringe of Cheltenham between the B4634 to the north and B4063 to the south.
 The proposal is for a residential-led mixed-use development, part of which will accommodate the Cyber Central development.
 Reference is made to an un-numbered CAD drawing with the file reference '19123_Masterplan and constraints_190827'.
-There is no key attached to the drawing and therefore various elements of details shown on the drawing have been inferred.

-It is noted that proposed development is shown to the adjacent Severn Trent Water sewage treatment works (STW) to the west of the site however, these are outside of the 'red line' and therefore have been ignored for the purposes of this Technical Note.

-Geology / Groundwater The British Geological Survey (BGS) Geology of Britain Viewer indicates the site is underlain by the mudstone bedrock 'Charmouth Mudstone Formation' which is of a low permeability with little groundwater storage capacity.

-Hydrology and Drainage Catchments Hatherley Brook runs westwards through the southern section of the site and the River Chelt runs westwards to the north of the site (approximately 500m from the northern site boundary).
+There is no key attached to the drawing and therefore various elements of details shown on the drawing have been inferred. i > It is noted that proposed development is shown to the adjacent Severn Trent Water sewage treatment works (STW) to the west of the site however, these are outside of t 'red line' and therefore have been ignored for the purposes of this Technical Note. he Geology / Groundwater The British Geological Survey (BGS) Geology of Britain Viewer indicates the site is underlain by the mudstone bedrock 'Charmouth Mudstone Formation' which is of a lo permeability with little groundwater storage capacity.
+W Hydrology and Drainage Catchments Hatherley Brook runs westwards through the southern section of the site and the River Chelt runs westwards to the north of the site (approximately 500m from the northern site boundary).
 There are also minor drainage ditches which originate within, or just outside, the site boundary.
-Hatherley Brook and the River Chelt are classified as 'main rivers' which are significant watercourses under the jurisdiction of the Environment Agency (EA).

-Figure 1 shows the site falls into three drainage catchments; the approximate catchment boundaries were identified from LiDAR and are defined in pink.
+Hatherley Brook and the River Chelt are classified as 'main rivers' which are significant watercourses under the jurisdiction of the Environment Agency (EA). ٢ Figure 1 shows the site falls into three drainage catchments; the approximate catchment boundaries were identified from LiDAR and are defined in pink.
 The direction of overland flow is shown by the blue arrows.
-The high ground is located in the centre of the site, with the north of the site draining to the north-east and north-west towards the River Chelt and the south draining towards the Hatherley Brook.
-The drawing also indicates the outlets where the existing drainage ditches / minor watercourses currently drain from the site.
+The high ground is located in the centre the site, with the north of the site draining to the north-east and north-west towards the River Chelt and the south draining towards the Hatherley Brook.
+The drawing also indicates the outlets where the existing drainage ditches / minor watercourses curren drain from the site. on of tly The main watercourses to be respected in the development layout are identified by